ahmettoktas/bash-log-management/README.md

+# Bash Log Management Web Server

+This project is a web server built with Node.js that collects user data through a form, logs requests and form submissions, and generates daily reports based on the logged data.

-## Overview
+## Features

-**This project contains a Node.js web server that generates daily log files and a log rotation script to manage those logs.**
+- **User Data Collection**: Gathers user information such as name, surname, and birthday.
+- **Logging**: Logs all HTTP requests and form submissions to separate log files named with the date.
+- **Log Rotation**: Automatically rotates log files daily.
+- **Reporting**: Generates daily reports summarizing user visits, unique visitors, form submissions, and browser statistics.
+- **Data Analysis**: Analyzes logged data to provide insights on user behavior and technology usage.

 ```bash
 Imagine you are part of a system administration team responsible for managing a web server.